emanuele-moscato/emanuele-moscato.github.io/_pages/about.md

 A teacher at heart, throughout his career he taught courses both in academia (Physics) and in companies (Data Science), experimenting also with teaching Maths and Physics for a term in an italian high school.

 Passionate about research, Emanuele has always been keen of learning new techniques, understanding the underlying theory and expanding what's possible.
+He's currently a postdoctoral researcher in Natural Language Processing at Bocconi University.

 Still curious?
 Check out the <a href="/full_bio/">full bio</a> section!